 - Working independently at times and also directly with any number of other team members as required;

 - Multitasking, prioritizing, organizing, and completing workload while remaining flexible to changing conditions;

 - Taking on other projects and tasks as needed.

 The work is characterized by multiple demands, interruptions, time critical requests, and changes of pace throughout the day.
 Attention to detail is very important and the nature of the work requires professionalism and discretion to ensure confidentiality.
 Dispatchers must be able to work accurately and efficiently under stressful and prolonged circumstances.

-The dispatcher job competition opens in November of each year.
-Interested applicants should download and submit an application package (PDF) to the location(s) of their choice by the end of the third week of February.
-All application packages must be received by 4:30 p.m. on the day of the application deadline.
+The seasonal dispatcher job competition opens in November of each year.
+Interested applicants should click here to review the application requirements for each Fire Centre location.
+Deadlines and requirements for each Fire Centre may vary due to local business needs for staffing.
+All application packages must be received by 4:30 p.m. on the day of the deadline.

 Coastal Fire Centre - Parksville, B.C.